absarulbashir/absarulbashir/README.md

 - 👋 Hi, I’m @absarulbashir
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning PHP and Javascript
+- 🌱 I’m currently learning MERN stack and Javascript
 - 💞️ I’m looking to collaborate on Web Projects
-- 📫 How to reach me: absarulbashir54321@gmail.com
+- 📫 How to reach me: absarulbashir26@gmail.com